-Joan is a qualified Hypnotherapist as well as a founder member of the British Brain Working Society.
+Joan is a psychotherapist as well as a founder member of the British Brain Working Society.
 She is also currently an undergraduate studying a BPS approved BSc in Psychology and Counselling.

 All therapists are DBS cleared (old CRB).

-All therapists are also fully insured with full public liability insurance which can be viewed at the clinic.
+We are also fully insured with full public liability insurance (£5,000,000) which can be viewed at the clinic.